bioperl/bioperl.github.io/howtos/SubmitPatch_HOWTO.md

 ### Submit the patch

-First read about [Bugs](http://www.bioperl.org/wiki/Bugs) then log into the [Issues](https://github.com/bioperl/bioperl-live/issues) page of bioperl-live on Github.
+Log into the [Issues](https://github.com/bioperl/bioperl-live/issues) page of bioperl-live on Github.
 Submit a new feature request, and attach `/tmp/fasta.pm.diff` and `/tmp/fasta.t.diff` to your bug submission.
 Make sure you write a clear and concise description for the feature request.

 ### The waiting game

-Eventually your bug submission will be processed and assimilated into [bioperl-live](http://www.bioperl.org/wiki/Bioperl-live) (assuming it wasn't rejected).
-A notification will be sent to you, and to the [bioperl-guts-l mailing list](http://www.bioperl.org/wiki/Mailing_lists) which most BioPerl developers read.
+Eventually your bug submission will be processed and assimilated into bioperl-live (assuming it wasn't rejected).
+A notification will be sent to you, and to the [bioperl-guts-l mailing list, which most BioPerl developers read.

 `while true; do echo "Waiting..."; sleep 3600; done`